NVIDIAGameWorks/RayTracingDenoiser/README.md

 ### How to Compile and Run
 - Update Windows to the latest version (2004)
 - Install latest Vulkan SDK
-- Run ``Deploy.bat``
+- Run ``1-Deploy.bat`` and choose Visual Studio version
 - Install required Windows SDK (you will be prompted)
-- Open ```_Compiler\vs2017\SANDBOX.sln```
+- Open ``_Compiler\vs(2017/2019)\SANDBOX.sln``
 - Rebuild the solution
-- It's recommended to install Smart Command Line Arguments Extension for Visual Studio https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments
-  - In this case "Command Line Arguments" tab will contain all possible command line arguments for the NRD sample (API, resolution, scene selection...)
+- It's recommended to install Smart Command Line Arguments Extension for Visual Studio https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments.
+In this case "Command Line Arguments" tab will contain all possible command line arguments for the NRD sample (API, resolution, scene selection...)
 - Exit out of Visual Studio once completed
 - Run the sample
-  - Use Smart Command Line arguments or set this minimal command line ```--width=1920 --height=1080 --api=D3D12 --testMode --scene=Bistro/BistroInterior.fbx```
+  - Use Smart Command Line arguments or set this minimal command line ``--width=1920 --height=1080 --api=D3D12 --testMode --scene=Bistro/BistroInterior.fbx``
-  - Or use ```TestNRD.bat``` to view the NRD sample application
+  - Or use ``3b-RunNRDSample.bat`` to view the NRD sample application

+If you only need to run the sample and don't want to interact with the code:
+- Update Windows to the latest version (2004)
+- Install latest Vulkan SDK
+- Run ``1-Deploy.bat`` and choose Visual Studio version
+- Install required Windows SDK (you will be prompted)
+- Run ``2-Build.bat``
+- Run ``3b-RunNRDSample.bat`` to view the NRD sample application

 ### NRD sample usage
 - Press MOUSE_RIGHT to move...